Should I Install a Water Leak Detection System?

 Are you considering installing a water leak detection system in your home?

-Here at Repipe Specialists, we repipe thousands of homes a year, and come across many situations where a water leak detection system would have helped reduce water damage caused by a leak or failure in a home's plumbing system.
+At Repipe Specialists, we repipe thousands of homes each year.
+We often see cases where a water leak detection system could have reduced water damage.
+This damage is often caused by a leak or a plumbing failure in a home.

-In this article, we will cover the common types of water leak detection systems; discussing both their benefits and limitations.
-We'll also cover how a whole home repipe can help solve many water leak problems.
+In this article, we will discuss common types of water leak detection systems.
+We will look at their benefits and limitations, and also cover how a whole home repipe can help solve many water leak problems.

 Should I Install A Water Leak Detection System?

-We specialize in complete home repipes and do not install water leak detection systems ourselves: however we often advise our customers to consider installing a leak detection system to help catch leaks early.
+At Repipe Specialists, we focus on complete home repipes and do not install water leak detection systems ourselves.
+However, we often recommend that our customers consider installing one to help catch leaks early.

-If you've had problems with plumbing leaks from old pipes (e.g. old CPVC pipingold polybutylene pipesleaks under slabs, pinhole copper leaks, or failing galvanized plumbing) - a permanent solution is a complete home repipe (get a free quote on a repipe - it may cost less than you'd think).
+If you've had plumbing leaks from old pipes (e.g., old CPVC pipingpolybutylene pipesslab leakspinhole copper leaks, or failing galvanized plumbing), the permanent solution is a complete home repipe ( get a free quote — it may cost less than you think).

-A sudden catastrophic leak can cause major damage, very quickly.
-Shutting off your water supply in minutes vs hours, could potentially save you thousands in water damage.
+A sudden, catastrophic leak can cause major damage very quickly.
+Being able to shut off your water supply in minutes rather than hours could save you thousands of dollars in water damage.

 Wood flooring damaged by water leak